Switzerland, France press Iran after prison 'suicide' – DW – 01/10/2025

 France protests three 'hostages' in Iran

-Also on Friday, France summoned Iran's ambassador to protest three of its citizens in detention for years, with the Foreign Ministry saying their conditions were tantamount to torture, and calling them "hostages of the state of the Islamic republic of Iran."
+Also on Friday, France summoned Iran's ambassador to protest the years-long detention of three of its citizens, with the Foreign Ministry saying their conditions were tantamount to torture, and calling them "hostages of the state of the Islamic republic of Iran."

-"Their situation is unbeareable, with undignified detention conditions that, for some, constitute torture under international law," the Ministry saiid.
+"Their situation is unbearable, with undignified detention conditions that, for some, constitute torture under international law," the Ministry said.

 Officials in France have adopted a harder tone towards Tehran in recent weeks, both on the detention of European citizens and other issues like Iran's nuclear program.